Skip to content

 The PPM Blog

-As commonplace as they are, business transactions like commercial real estate sales, mergers and acquisitions can get complicated when there are potential environmental liabilities on the table.
+As commonplace as they are, business transactions like commercial real estate sales, mergers, and acquisitions can get complicated when there are certain risks and potential environmental liabilities on the table.

 These complexities are born out of opposing goals between sellers, who may be carrying known liabilities on their books, and buyers looking to insulate themselves from potential environmental issues.